 Because there's not a direct way to test for the condition, it also means there isn't a direct way to prevent it, either.
 The European College of Sport Science and ACSM agree that the lack of a clear diagnosis makes prevention measures more difficult to define.

 To get ahead of overtraining syndrome, the European College of Sport Science and ACSM advise taking at least one rest day each week.
-They also suggest scoring adequate sleep, which they define as the amount of time that is required to feel awake during the day (which may vary considerably between individuals), to fight overtraining.
-It’s also important to note that your need for longer sleep sessions might increase as your training intensity heightens.
+They also suggest getting adequate sleep, which they define as the amount of time that is required to feel awake during the day (which may vary considerably between individuals), to fight overtraining.
+It's also important to note that your need for longer sleep sessions might increase as your training intensity heightens.

 Lastly, good nutrition can aid in recovery from training or overtraining.
-Specifically, they suggest that athletes should be encouraged to increase their fluid, carbohydrate and energy intake during training and recovery to meet the increased demands of their sport and support wellbeing.
+Specifically, they suggest that athletes should be encouraged to increase their fluid, carbohydrate and energy intake during training and recovery to meet the increased demands of their sport and support well-being.

 For more, don't miss When Is the Best Time to Drink a Protein Shake?